Hunt-rs/ponder-for-beth/README.md

 cp .env.example .env
 ```

+- Setup your Postgres database

-- Then fill the `.env` file with your RPC (Infura / Alchemy) and URL to your database
+- Then fill the `.env` file with your RPC (Infura / Alchemy) and URL to your Postgres database

 ## Run